nicolas-kuechler/doe-suite/README.md

 #### Detailed Explanation

-The suite design consists of a single experiment `experiment_1` that runs on a single EC2 instance of type `small`.
+The suite design consists of a single experiment `experiment_1` that runs on a single machine of type `small`, e.g., an EC2 instance.
 The experiment runs a script `demo_latency.py` that takes three command line arguments: `--opt`, `--size` (i.e., `payload_size_mb`), and `--out`.
 Naturally, the experiment config in `base_experiment` consists of these three arguments.
-In the experiment we want to measure the latency for different sizes `--size` with and without the optimization `--opt`.
+In the experiment, we want to measure the latency for different sizes `--size` with and without the optimization `--opt`.
-As a result, these two parameters are marked as factors i.e., with  `$FACTOR$` and a list of `levels`: in each run we use a different combination of the levels when running the script `demo_latency.py`.
+As a result, these two parameters are marked as factors, i.e., with  `$FACTOR$` and a list of `levels` in each run, we use a different combination of the levels when running the script `demo_latency.py`.

 The factor `payload_size_mb` has 4 levels, while the factor `opt` has 2 levels.
 In this format we run the cross-product of all factors which results in 4x2=8 different runs.